 We provide Pension Transfer Advice to clients in the UK (AES Wealth is based in London) and also World Wide.
 We offer a fee-free initial ‘triage’ service in order that we can help you to understand, quickly, whether a Final Salary Pension Transfer is likely to work for you.

 Some of the most common questions we receive are regarding Final Salary Pension Transfers.
 Our clients want to know if we recommend transferring out of their Final Salary Pension in favour of a lump sum, and for what reasons.
 We have compiled this simple guide to the main benefits of Final Salary Pension Transfers.
 Just before we get on to these reasons, it is important to make mention of the fact that deciding to transfer out of a Final Salary, Defined Benefit Pension scheme is a big decision to make.
-We are of the view that for the majority of Defined Benefit Pension holders, they’re going to be much better off remaining in their scheme.
+We are of the view that for many Defined Benefit Pension holders, they could be better off by remaining in their scheme.
 However, we are also of the view that there are individuals where a transfer out of a Defined Benefit scheme can make excellent Financial Planning sense.

 What is a Final Salary Pension Transfer?

 First, we need to start by defining a Final Salary Pension.
 Also known as a Defined Benefit Pension (DB), it offers you a guaranteed annual income for the rest of your life.
 It is based on your final average salary and is pegged to inflation.
 They are often offered to employees in the public sector, less so now in the private sector.